-2. The upcoming phase out of R22 in air conditioners
+2. The phase out of R22 in air conditioners

-While R22 was once standard in air conditioning and heat pump systems, the U.S. EPA is now in the process of phasing out the use of this ozone-depleting refrigerant.
+While R22 was once standard in air conditioning and heat pump systems, the U.S. EPA has phased out the use of this ozone-depleting refrigerant.
 Effective January 1, 2020:

-- R22 will be illegal to manufacture or import in the U.S.
+- R22 is illegal to manufacture or import in the U.S.